shermanloan/scejson-doc/doc/module-loan.md

 | :---: |   :---:  |  ---   |  :---:  |
 | String | no | 10, 20, 30, 40, 41, 50, 60, 100, 301, 302, 303, 304, 305, 306, 307, 308, 309, 310, 311, 320, 321, 330, 331, 340 | see below |

-The method of APR computation is defined by this attribute.
-If this attribute is not set up, the default method depends upon the value of the `Country` field.
+The method of APR computation is defined by this field.
+If this field is not included, the default method depends upon the value of the `Country` field.
 For the United States of America, the default value is `100` (Actuarial).
 For a country in the European Union, the default value is `50` (European Union APR).
 For Canada, the default value